-Microsoft Flow has currently 211 connectors available.
+Microsoft Flow or Power Automate has currently 211 connectors available.
 Sometimes however you might find that you need to create custom connectors into applications that aren’t available in the list of connectors.

 Now you’ve got a few options available: